Park Address: 655 Pauline Blvd, Ann Arbor MI 48103

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

 This park was started by a gift of 3.25 acres in 1917 from Mr. G. Frank Allmendinger.
-It was stipulated in the offer of the gift that the park be named Allmendinger Park in honor of Mr. Allmendinger’s grandfather, John George Allmendinger who settled in Washtenaw County in 1832.
+The park was named in honor of Mr. Allmendinger’s grandfather, John George Allmendinger who settled in Washtenaw County in 1832.
 View Allmendinger history for more details and a view of the 1917 letter and original property donation.

 Allmendinger skate rink, 1955.
 This Allmendinger Merry go Round, 1951